Creating an SPM Package for SwiftUI

 We need the @testable import since the extension is internal and can only be accessed within the library, as well as in testable imports.

-Now press Cmd+U to launch the test runner.
-It should run without problems and all tests should pass.
-As a good tester, you know that you always need more tests, but that’s for another time.
+Press Cmd+U to launch the test runner.
+It should run without problems and all tests pass.

-The last part now is to publish the package.
-This can easily be as much work as creating the package, since you should put effort into:
+The last part is to publish the package.
+This can easily involve as much work as creating the package, since you should put effort into:

-• A great name that communicates what the package is all about.
+• A great name that communicates what it’s all about.

-• A great readme that explains the package, how it’s used etc.
+• A great readme that explains what it does, how it’s used etc.

-• A stunning logo to…well, you don’t have to, but it’s fun.
+• A stunning logo to…well, you don’t have to, but it’s pretty fun.

-• A basic demo app to make it easy for users to give your package a try.
+• A basic demo app to make it easy for users to test your package.

 For now, though, just push it up to GitHub so that we can try it our in a real Xcode project.
 You can then add it with SPM, using the branch name, since we don’t have a version yet.

-Let’s create a new iOS app and see if the package works.
-Create a SwiftUI project and navigate to the SPM dependency manager under Project/Swift Packages.
+Let’s create a new iOS app test the package.
+Create a SwiftUI project and navigate to the SPM Dependency Manager under Project/Swift Packages.

 Add a new dependency and enter the url to your repo.
 If you haven’t created a repo of your own, you can use this url instead: https://github.com/danielsaidi/SwiftUIKit.

-After Xcode has synced SPM dependencies, you can now import the library and use it in your app:
+After Xcode has synced dependencies, you can import the library and use it in your app:

 import YourPackageName // or SwiftUIKit if you use my library